openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 The uDMA QSPI can be configured to perform either quad SPI reception(4 bit per cycle) or standard SPI reception(1 bit per cycle) depending on values of QPI field of SPI_CMD_RX_DATA command.
 The input pins, spi_sdiX_o{X = 0 to 3}, will be read based on the LSB field value of the SPI_CMD_RX_DATA command.
 If LSB is set to 0, then spi_sdi0_o will reflect msb bit else it reflects lsb bit of recived data.

+uDMA QSPI after reading the desired number of bits, asserts valid signal of RX DC FIFO.
+RC DC FIFO when it has enough space samples the data lines at every clock cycle provided that the valid line is asserted.
+RX DC FIFO, when it has data and ready signal is high, asserts the valid line and drive data lines with the data. uDMA core after receiving the valid signal, reads the data and store it into L2 memory.

 TX operation
 ^^^^^^^^^^^^
+After receing the tx_start signal, uDMA QSPI reads the valid signal.
+If the valid signal is high then it reads the data lines else it waits for valid signal to go high.
+After reading the from data lines and confirming assertion of ts_start signal it transmits the data over output, spi_sdoX_o{X = 0 to 3}, lines.
+The uDMA QSPI can be configured to perform either quad SPI transfer(4 bit per cycle) or standard SPI transfer(1 bit per cycle) depending on values of QPI field of SPI_CMD_TX_DATA command.
 The uDMA QSPI drives ouptut enable pin, spi_oeX_o{X = 0 to 3},  with value 1 during Tx oeration.
-The uDMA QSPI can be configured to perform either quad SPI transfer(4 bit per cycle) or standard SPI transfer(1 bit per cycle) depending on values of QPI field of SPI_CMD_TX_DATA command.
+In standard spi mode spi_oe0_o and spi_sdo0_o pins are used, whereas in quad SPI mode all spi_oeX_o{X = 0 to 3} and spi_sdoX_o{X = 0 to 3} pins are used.
 The output pins, spi_sdoX_o{X = 0 to 3}, will be updated based on the LSB field value of the SPI_CMD_TX_DATA command.
 If LSB is set to 0, then spi_sdo0_o will be updated with msb bit else it is updated with lsb bit of transmit data.

 Full duplex operation